Ava-HW/Catculator/README.md

 <a name="thanks"></a>
 ## __Acknowledgements__

+Each of the formulas used in this program were sourced from Omnicalcualtor

 Formula for How big will my kitten get calculator: [Calculator on Omnicalculator](https://www.omnicalculator.com/biology/how-big-will-my-cat-get)

 Formula for How old is my cat in human years calculator: [Calculator on Omnicalculator](https://www.omnicalculator.com/biology/cat-age)